buerokratt/POC-DMR.Tests/README.md

 1. Open a terminal and navigate to `[working folder]/Tests/src/`
 2. Execute `dotnet test`
-3. If sucessfull, you will see that 1 test from "Tests.IntegrationTests.dll" has "Passed!" in the terminal.
+3. If sucessful, you will see that 1 test from "Tests.IntegrationTests.dll" has "Passed!" in the terminal.